GhadeerElmkaiel/RL-algorithms/Q-Learning/README.md

 In this code it is possible to change multiple training parameters like learning rat, epsilon, decay, number of TD steps and multiple other parameters.

+### Visualize_observation:
+Code for visualizing the observations' distribution so it is possible to digitize the observation and use a table Q-learining.